 I have seen many cases of ‘business cards’ that have been created using clip art images on Microsoft word and printed on a home bubble-jet printer, then laminated and cut out with scissors.
 I think we can all agree that is not ‘putting your best foot forward’

 3 – Always choosing the cheapest

-Price is only one part of the equation you should consider when making a buying decisions.
-Other factors may be more important than choosing the absolute cheapest price, if that business is not also offering great quality, customer service, production time, warranty etc.
+Price is only one part of the equation you should consider when making a buying decision.
+Other factors may be more important than choosing the absolute cheapest price if that business is not also offering great quality, customer service, production time, warranty etc.

 4 – Using all different printers for different products

 I see many customers who use one printer for their business cards and another for their letterheads and another for their brochures, and the colours, message, look and feel of their marketing is often inconsistent as a result.

 Different designers will produce a different design when given the same brief, and every press and operator will print differently as well.